National Disability Insurance Scheme: Staffing and workforce

-As of 2021, it was estimated that the NDIS employs over 270,000 people over 20 different occupations, and indirectly contributes to the employment of tens of thousands more.
+In 2021, it was estimated that the NDIS employed over 270,000 people, over 20 different occupations, and indirectly contributed to the employment of tens of thousands more.

 How NDIS plans are managed

 Each participant has funds allocated in what is called a plan.
-Each plan contains funding that can be spent on pre-approved activities such as therapies.
+Each plan contains funding that can be spent on pre-approved activities, such as therapies.
 There are three ways a NDIS plan can be managed: by the participant or their nominee managing the plan, by a registered plan management provider, or by the NDIA.
 Where the participant self-manages their plan, they are told to keep records of all purchases in case of a future audit.